abingham/storer/README.md

 ## start_avatar
 Attempts to starts an avatar in the kata with the given kata_id.
-If successful, returns the name of the started avatar, otherwise nil.
+If successful, returns the name of the started avatar, otherwise "nil".
 - parameters, eg
 ```
   {      "kata_id": "A551C528C3",